Melba Montgomery: 1973–1992: "No Charge" and solo career focus

 Montgomery had yet to achieve commercial success as a solo artist, despite having solo material previously released.
-In 1973, producer Pete Drake helped her sign with the newly-formed country division of Elektra Records.
+In 1973, producer Pete Drake helped her sign with the newly formed country division of Elektra Records.
 The label promised that Montgomery's music would receive promotion in the country field.
 Her first Elektra release was 1973's "Wrap Your Love Around Me".
-Co-written by Montgomery, it became her third solo top 40 entry on the Billboard Hot Country Songs chart and her first to reach Canada's RPM country chart.
+Co-written by Montgomery, it became her third solo top-40 entry on the Billboard Hot Country Songs chart and her first to reach Canada's RPM country chart.
 It was followed later in October 1973 by her eponymous album.
 Billboard magazine named it among its "Top Album Picks" following its release.
 A second single spawned from the album in early 1974 failed to reach the top 40 in the United States and Canada.

 In 1974, songwriter Harlan Howard brought Montgomery a song he had reportedly written especially for her called "No Charge".
-The song was written from the point of view of a mother who tells her child how she's cared for him without ever being paid for her domestic responsibilities.
+The song was written from the point of view of a mother who tells her child how she has cared for him without ever being paid for her domestic responsibilities.
 Her performance on the song's recording reportedly made studio musicians weep while they were playing it.
 The single topped the Billboard and RPM country charts around Mother's Day in May 1974.
-It became her first (and only) number one song in her career.
+It became her first (and only) number-one song in her career.
 It also climbed into the top 40 of the Billboard Hot 100 and the RPM Top Singles chart.
 Elektra issued Montgomery's studio album of the same name in April 1974, which reached number 14 on the Top Country Albums survey.
 The song's commercial success elevated her solo career.
 She appeared on both The Mike Douglas Show and The Midnight Special in 1974.
-She also played multiple venues that attracted pop audiences.
+She also played several venues that attracted pop audiences.
 "I'm delighted 'No Charge' hit the pop charts, but we cut it as country," Montgomery reflected in 1974.